gjadi-mej/Test-rst-rendering/tests/vg/README.rst

 The test suite evolves as the VG Pack evolves: bug fixes, new features, etc.
 A test suite is, therefore, compatible with a given range of VG Packs (cf VG Pack changelog: https://docs.microej.com/en/latest/VEEPortingGuide/vgChangeLog.html).
 The following table shows the relationship between the different versions of the test suite and the associated VG Packs.

-Each VG Pack implements a version of MicroVG (cf VG Pack release notes: https://docs.microej.com/en/latest/VEEPortingGuide/vgReleaseNotes.html).
+(note: Each VG Pack implements a version of MicroVG; cf VG Pack release notes: https://docs.microej.com/en/latest/VEEPortingGuide/vgReleaseNotes.html).

+The table indicates:

+* the version of the project ``java-testsuite-runner-vg``,
+* the version of the test suite library fetched by the project ``java-testsuite-runner-vg``,
+* the compatible VG Packs to run the tests of the test suite,
-The table also indicates the minimum version of MicroVG required by the test suite.
+* the minimum version of the MicroVG API required by the test suite.

 +-----------------+-------------------+---------------+-------------------+
 | Project version | TestSuite version | VG Pack Range | MicroVG API Range |